 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.

 As part of a stand-up routine, comedian Mike Ward used dark humour to “deflate” what he called the “sacred cows” of Quebec’s artistic milieu in reference to a number of prominent public figures.
-One of his subjects was Jérémy Gabriel, a young man with Treacher Collins Syndrome who had become famous by singing for well known public figures.
+One of his subjects was Jérémy Gabriel, a young man with Treacher Collins Syndrome who had become famous by singing for well-known public figures.
 In his routine, Mr. Ward made a number of comments relating to physical characteristics of Mr. Gabriel caused by his handicap.
 Mr Gabriel and his parents filed a complaint of discrimination with the Commission des droits de la personne et des droits de la jeunesse (the “Commission”).
 The Commission submitted an application to the Human Rights Tribunal (the “Tribunal”).
 The Tribunal concluded that Mr. Ward’s comments were discriminatory under Quebec’s Charter of human rights and freedoms.
 It held that the comments violated Mr. Gabriel’s right to dignity and that the violation was not justified by Mr. Ward’s right to freedom of expression.
 The Tribunal awarded damages for moral injury and punitive damages to Mr. Gabriel and to his mother.
 The majority of the Court of Appeal allowed Mr. Ward’s appeal in part.
 It held that in balancing Mr. Gabriel’s right to dignity with Mr. Ward’s right to freedom of expression, the Tribunal was reasonable in concluding that Mr. Ward’s comments surpassed what could reasonably be tolerated by Mr. Gabriel.
 However, it quashed the order awarding damages to Mr. Gabriel’s mother, finding that she was not subjected to discrimination.
 A dissenting judge would have allowed the appeal in full.
 She did not agree that the Tribunal’s conclusion that the comments were discriminatory was reasonable.

 - Date modified: